Back to blog

 • Additional tooling required: Teams that need both keyword research and content scoring will need to pair Ahrefs with a separate content tool, which adds cost and workflow complexity

-Ahrefs pricing starts at $29/month for the severely limited Starter plan (100 credits), with the Lite plan at $129/month being the practical minimum for most users.
+Ahrefs pricing starts at $29/month for the severely limited Starter plan (200 credits), with the Lite plan at $129/month being the practical minimum for most users.
+Prices below were verified against ahrefs.com/pricing in July 2026; note that the Enterprise plan jumped from $999 to $1,499/month and now requires an annual commitment.

 PlanMonthlyAnnual (per mo)ProjectsTracked KWsCrawl Credits/mo